2018 Colts Neck mansion killings: Alleged charges

 Police took Paul Caneiro into custody on November 21, 2018, without incident.
 He was charged with one count of aggravated arson on his own home while family members were inside.
 Authorities have stated that all four people living in Paul's house were able to escape the fire.
 His initial detention hearing was scheduled for November 28, 2018.

 On November 29, 2018, authorities announced that seven more charges had been filed against Paul Caneiro.
 Caneiro was charged with four counts of first-degree murder, one count of aggravated arson, one count of possession of a firearm for an unlawful purpose, and one count of possession of a knife for an unlawful purpose, all in connection with the Colts Neck incident.
 Authorities also announced that his detention hearing for the first aggravated arson charge had been postponed until November 30, 2018.
 In addition, a detention hearing for the new charges was scheduled for December 4, 2018.

 In July 2019, charges of insurance fraud were levied.

 Defense

 Caneiro pleaded not guilty at his brief court appearance for the initial aggravated arson charge on November 30, 2018.

-According an affidavit unsealed Monday, February 25, 2019, Paul Caneiro was being cut-off financially from a joint business after funds had gone missing.
+According to an affidavit unsealed Monday, February 25, 2019, Paul Caneiro was being cut off financially from a joint business after funds had gone missing.

-In March, attorneys representing Caneiro withdrew from the case after finding what they described as conflicts of interest, leaving the possibility that he would be represented by a public defender.
+In March, attorneys representing Caneiro withdrew from the case after finding what they described as conflicts of interest.
+He is being represented by a public defender.
+Hearings on the admissibility of DNA evidence are pending.